Deploying previous versions of the Azure Information Protection scanner

 With the scanner's default configuration, you're now ready to run your first scan in discovery mode.

 Run a discovery cycle and view reports for the scanner

 In your PowerShell session, start the scanner by running the following command:

 Alternatively, you can start the scanner from the Azure portal.
-From the Azure Information Protection - Nodes blade, select your scanner node, and then the Scan now option:
+From the Azure Information Protection - Nodes pane, select your scanner node, and then the Scan now option:

 Wait for the scanner to complete its cycle by running the following command:

-Alternatively, you can view the status from the Azure Information Protection - Nodes blade in the Azure portal, by checking the STATUS column.
+Alternatively, you can view the status from the Azure Information Protection - Nodes pane in the Azure portal, by checking the STATUS column.